-The development of technology and industry has shifted the concentration of population in urban areas, adding to the challenges for architects and designers in managing urban areas for sustainable city and a secure future.
+The development of technology and industry has shifted the concentration of population in urban areas, adding to the challenges for architects and designers in managing urban areas for a sustainable city and a secure future.

-In this SDW22 our students will continue to investigate and to understand how important is the combination of technology in creating a healthier, more sustainable city for the planet.
+In this SDW22 our students will continue to investigate and to understand how important the combination of technology is in creating a healthier, more sustainable city for the planet.
 Students continue to raise their voice in the community and society about the importance of a friendly, green and healthy city.

 We have integrated two themes: technology and architecture.

-Our activities are based on the basic concepts of coding through Microbits, computer activities.
-As well as the importance of computer science and the introduction of new tools and approaches such as visual programming tools, detached activities and coding for all subjects.
+Our activities are based on the basic concepts of coding through Microbits, computer activities, as well as the importance of computer science and the introduction of new tools and approaches, such as visual programming tools, detached activities and coding for all subjects.

 Creating a more sustainable city for the system, for human health, economy and sustainable world.

-Increases children’s motivation to learn STEM.
+Increasing children’s motivation to learn STEM.